 State of implementation/results

-- A preliminary information on GHG emissions, identification of their key emission sources and the potential measures to address them, for the two prioritized value chain (cocoa and palm oil) was collected through workshops and companies visits.
+- Emissions for the two prioritized value chains have been estimated and include information on GHG emissions, identification of their key emission sources and the potential measures to address them.

 - Between 3 and 10 October 2019, six focus groups were organized with palm oil and cocoa producers.
 The objective was to identify their perceptions about the causes and possible solutions to deforestation in the region, as well as to understand how services they receive can promote a free deforestation production (technical assistance services, financial services, etc.).